 The Distance knob sets the horizontal distance between the pickup and the tine bar.
 Turning this knob clockwise, increases this distance and moves the pickup away from the tine.
 Note that the sound becomes more distorted (overdriven) as the pickup is moved closer to the tine.

 The Lounge Lizard EP uses two different types of pickups in order to expand the tonal possibilities of the instrument.
 The Type switch is used to select the type of pickup types used by Lounge Lizard EP.
-In the R position, Lounge Lizard EP uses a model of electro-dynamic pickups such as found in RhodesTM pianos.
-In the W position, the model used is that of an electro-static pickups such as found in WurlitzerTM pianos.
+In the R position, Lounge Lizard EP uses a model of electro-dynamic pickups.
+In the W position, the model used is that of an electro-static pickups.

 The Input knob is used to adjust the amount of signal from the fork going into the pickup which will affect the amount of distortion applied to the signal by the pickup.
 As the knob is turned clockwise, the amount of input signal increases.
 The Output knob controls the amount of signal from the pickup and sent to the effect section.
 As the knob is turned clockwise, this amount increases.
 Note that the Output signal can be modulated with the pitch of the note played by using the Key knob.
 Turning this knob to the left will increase the output amplitude of low notes relative to high notes while turning the knob to the right will have the opposite effect and increase the relative amplitude of high notes.
 In its center position, the output amplitude is uniform across the entire keyboard.